saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/_index.md

     relative: true
 ---

-Understand how computational drug discovery works and its major building blocks.
+Understand how computational drug discovery works and its major building blocks in a short series of blogs.